0SINTr/osintr/README.md

 ### 2. Data Analysis (planned upgrade)

-Once data is collected, **0SINTr** will automatically analyze the information inside `DATA.json` for patterns, hidden links and connections between data points.
+Once data is collected, **osintr** will automatically analyze the information inside `DATA.json` for patterns, hidden links and connections between data points.

 **Automated tasks include:**
 - Analyze data inside `DATA.json` for patterns and insights using OpenAI [GPT-4o](https://platform.openai.com/docs/models/gpt-4o).
-- **0SINTr** builds a profile or digital footprint of the target based on collected data.
+- **osintr** builds a profile or digital footprint of the target based on collected data.
 - The gathered data is carefully curated and a summary is provided in .md format.

 ---